Home Blog GDPR Cookie Compliance: Complete Implementation Guide

 Marketing and Advertising Cookies

 Advertising cookies enable targeted marketing and track campaign effectiveness.
-These create detailed user profiles that clearly fall under GDPR personal data definitions.
+These create detailed user profiles that clearly fall under GDPR personal data definitions and must be managed within a broader strategy for GDPR-compliant marketing practices.

 Facebook Pixel, Google Ads, and retargeting platforms all place marketing cookies.
 Users must explicitly consent before these cookies activate.